l-moriondo/notebooks/oauth2/A_general.md

     1. get AUTH code
     2. exchange AUTH for ACCESS (use client secret, ask for consent)
     3. receive REFRESH and ACCESS
+    4. when ACCESS expires use REFRESH for a new one

 Example: app keeps using access until expiration, then refresh (just redirect to oauth, no consent needed)

 - Very interesting post about implementation http://stackoverflow.com/q/11357176

+### Mobile

+- Guide to Mobile API Security  https://stormpath.com/blog/the-ultimate-guide-to-mobile-api-security/
+- How to Manage API Authentication Lifecycle https://stormpath.com/blog/manage-authentication-lifecycle-mobile/

 ### Best practices